eskay243/Mentors-commission/DEPLOYMENT.md

 This guide covers deploying the EdTech Payment Platform to a Hostinger VPS with Coolify and CircleCI.

+> **Recommended**: Use Docker deployment for easier setup and better consistency.
+See `DOCKER_DEPLOYMENT.md` for Docker-specific instructions.

 ## Prerequisites

 - Hostinger VPS with Coolify installed